johnjago/johnjago.com/src/blog/content/notes.md

 when the author's motivation does not include having the largest possible audience or biggest share of the market.

+This is a page for those creative works.

 Also: [words](words), [quotes](quotes)

 Everything is sorted in alphabetical order.